Skip to content

 The pre-execution script directory was changed from init-scripts to pre-run-scripts in version 2.6.22.

-At the same time, the new version will automatically copy all files from init-scripts to pre-run-scripts, so users do not need to perform any additional operations.
+Meanwhile, the new version will automatically copy all files from init-scripts to pre-run-scripts, so users do not need to perform any additional operations.

 For example, if a user wants to use OpenCV in DataFlux Func, besides installing opencv-python, they also need to install dependency libraries via apt or similar methods.

-Otherwise, the following issues might arise:
+Otherwise, the following issues might occur:

 1. Resolve Dependencies Using Pre-execution Scripts